 The Financial Literacy Training provides five in depth classes on Basic Banking, Credit, Budgeting, Identity Theft, and Understanding Insurance.
 Basic Banking provides information on accounts available and the benefits of these accounts.
 Credit is an in depth look of what exactly is credit, how to attain good credit, and how to fix credit.
 Budgeting provides resourceful information on budgeting tools for the client as well as the household.
 Identity Theft illustrates the importance of keeping track of finances, what to do when you are a victim of identity theft and the different ways identity theft occurs.
 Understanding Insurance provides information on different insurances available to homeowners, what to look for when shopping for insurance and the importance of insurance.
 Click here to register.

 Home Buyer Education Workshops

-The home buyer workshop is a HUD certified workshop that provides first hand information from housing professionals.
+The home buyer workshop provides first hand information from housing professionals.
 Participants will be provided information on the steps of the home buying process, access to their home buying team, and information on programs available to them, such as loan products and grant programs.
 Click here to register.

 To attend a Home Buyer’s Educational Workshop you must be creditworthy and ready to move forward with the purchase of a home within 60 to 90 days of completing this workshop.
 AHA strongly recommends that you meet with a housing counselor in advance of registering for a workshop if you are unsure of your mortgage readiness.
 However, if you are sure of your status, please: